wimpysworld/argon1-ubuntu/README.md

   --install     Install the Argon ONE Case Fan / Argon FanHAT driver --uninstall   Uninstall the Argon ONE Case Fan / Argon FanHAT driver
 ```

+To modify you fan curve edit `/etc/argononed.conf` and then execute
+`sudo systemctl restart argononed.service` to made the changes active.

 ### Argon ONE Pi 4 Power Button Functions